 Bottle Brush propagates easily from seed.
 Take one of its unopened fruit and put it in a dry paper bag.

-Keep the paper bag in a warm place, until seeds release.
-Sow seed into a freely draining seed-mix during spring and summer.
+Keep the paper bag in a warm place until the seeds release.
+Sow seed into a freely draining seed mix during spring and summer.

 To propagate bottle brush from cuttings using clean, sterilized pruners to take 6-inch cuttings of semi-mature wood in summer.

-On the lower half of the cuttings pinch off the leaves and also remove any flower buds.
+On the lower half of the cuttings, pinch off the green leaves and also remove any flower buds.

 Dip the cutting into a rooting hormone powder and stick the cutting into the rooting soil.
 Cuttings root better when placed in a mini-greenhouse using a plastic bag or plastic box.